 General Education: Juniors who have not done so already should fulfill Stage 1 expectations by the end of junior year and Stage 2 by the end of senior year.
 Students who have not completed the General Education distribution expectation of Stage 1 by the end of the sophomore year must, by the start of preregistration that spring for junior year, submit a plan to their advisor and the CSS co-chairs for approval for completing the expectations of both Stage 1 and Stage 2 by graduation.

 Study Abroad: Members of the College have the option of taking time away from Wesleyan in the first semester of their junior year.
 Typically half or more of the CSS junior class chooses to study abroad for the semester, in all corners of the world.
 CSS students going abroad are subject to the usual Wesleyan requirements; there are no special CSS requirements.
 CSS students abroad are not working for major credit, and they can follow their interests to the limits of what their international study program offers.

 Research Grant Opportunities: Juniors (and sophomores) are eligible to apply for Davenport Study grants for summer research on topics related to public affairs.
 These grants are administered through the Public Affairs Center.
-See http://www.wesleyan.edu/pac/davenport.html for details.
+See for details http://www.wesleyan.edu/pac/davenport/index.html.
 CSS Juniors are also eligible for consideration for the David A. Titus Memorial Prize, which was established by family, friends, and students in memory of Professor and CSS Tutor David Titus.
 This prize supports the summer studies of a deserving Wesleyan junior majoring in Government, East Asian Studies, or the College of Social Studies.

 Colloquium (subject matter varies; required; 1 credit)